 I have done the first option with a high school group and it was fine.
 They had to budget and it was a very worthwhile experience for them.

-In 2011 I did the second option and it worked perfectly with a primary school group.
+In 2011, 2013 and 2015 I did the second option and it worked perfectly with a primary school group.
 We carried the Cash Passports, changing money as we needed.
 Parents knew that their children would be eating wholesome meals every day and the students could just use their money for spending money.